policy

 • The BSG cannot assume responsibility for non-compliance with industry regulations or legislation standards.

-• For information and guidance on regulations and legislation involving the support of 3rd parties (medical society); activities should follow the Codes of Practice issued by respective regulatory or trade organisations.
+• For information and guidance on regulations and legislation involving the support of 3rd party (medical society) activities, Industry should follow the Codes of Practice issued by respective regulatory or trade organisations.

 • Industry is responsible in all situations for ensuring that any product promotion at BSG activities is legal and ethical in the United Kingdom.